 Stephen Taylor studied Fine Art at Leeds University with T.J.
 Clark and was taught observational painting by Paul Gopal Choudhury, with subsidiaries in Philosophy and Theology.
 He then studied perception and technique in John Constable as a post graduate at Essex University and visiting student at Yale.

-what you know, and you make all that you can of it.
-Now, five years
+do what you know, and you make all that you can of it.
+Now, five

-time, a book has been published of 50 of his paintings from that
+last time, a book has been published of 50 of his paintings from

-time.
-Entitled simply Oak, it is full of analysis of sunlight and
+that time.
+Entitled simply Oak, it is full of analysis of sunlight

-shadow, of gradients of paint and how the eye plays tricks on the
+and shadow, of gradients of paint and how the eye plays tricks on

-mind.
-It is the diary of an artisan, obsessive in its chronicling
+the mind.
+It is the diary of an artisan, obsessive in its

-of technique and the thought processes that led to the final image.
+chronicling of technique and the thought processes that led to the

 every once a while, one will show you how to live.
 The exquisite